-Eventually they made their way to Queenstown, the Town of Queens, so named because it had once briefly became its own territory, ruled simultaneously and disastrously by five queens.
+Eventually they made their way to Queenstown, the Town of Queens, so named because it had once, briefly, became its own territory, ruled simultaneously and disastrously by five queens.
+A story for another time.
 Unfortunately our adventurer was beset by illness at this stage and had to battle internal demons rather than the ones she thought she’d face from without.
-She had become a stooping, coughing, drooling beast, much like the creature Gollum although she had never seen him herself.
+She had become a stooping, coughing, drooling beast, much like the creature Gollum she’d heard tales of.
 Nevertheless, she ploughed on resolutely and that night found herself caught in a wave of giddiness and glee (no doubt the fault of the imps and faeries and their mischief rather than her own) which allowed her to spend the night dancing, laughing, singing, and stealing topiary.

 The next day they rose after the sun had made its way quite high into the sky and was itching for them to wake.
 When they had finally dressed and breakfasted, they made their way up the nearest mountain in a series of strange floating pods which were slowly paraded up the side of the mountain on a long wire.
 There was seemingly no end to the magic in this incredible land.
 Having reached the top they were provided with armour of the finest quality and given small-wheeled steeds which had the basic functions of stop and… stop.
 Then they were abruptly pushed down a hill.
 This strange activity was called ‘luging’ and it brought them all much joy.
 It had apparently been invented by dwarves attempting to find faster ways to descend the mountains after a hard day’s mining.
 The adventurer enjoyed the luging but it was not the thrill she was searching for.
 She wanted to soar through the air.
 She wanted to see the world from a great height.
 Clearly she was also itching to spend a lot of gold because not one of these experiences was cheap.